BenjaminIsMyName/next-project/README.md

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 6. Try to make changes.
 The page (usually) auto-updates as you edit the file.
 7. If the changes you made are good, you can submit a pull request.

+## Known issues

+Some "issues" are so minor, there is no need to fix them.

+1. when resizing the window and opening a post - the post's placeholder in the background will take the previous height.